 While most top-rated memory foam mattresses typically last for up to 10 years, some models (and cheaper options) may develop sags sooner than that.
 In this case, here’s what you can try to do:

-- rotate your mattress (180 degrees) to start applying pressure to different areas of the mattress and to minimize the sags;
+- rotate your mattress (180 degrees) to start applying pressure to different areas of the mattress and to minimize the sags.
+I rotate mine every 4 months, which is when I usually start seeing slight body indentations on the surface of the mattress.
+Rotating it allows me to redistribute the pressure and keep the surface even and comfortable;

 - if your mattress allows for it, flip it and sleep on the other side that doesn’t have any sags yet;

-- put your mattress on the floor to give it firm support and, potentially, help it even out its surface to at least some extent;
+- put your mattress on the floor to give it firm support and, potentially, help it even out its surface to at least some extent.
+Most mattresses can be used on the floor safely, but you might want to add a layer of insulation (a blanket, for example);

 - get a mattress topper (make sure you pick a dense, firm enough model that could change the feel of your saggy mattress and offer some support for your spine);